We love this for you

 For assistance, please contact OTR’s Homestead Unit at MyTax.DC.gov.

 The DC Homestead Deduction may be updated annually.
-Check at the DC Office of Tax and Revenue
+Check at:

-If you are purchasing a home in the District of Columbia and you qualify for the DC Homestead Deduction, your title company will complete and submit the form for you following settlement.
+If you are purchasing a home in the District of Columbia and you qualify for the DC Homestead Deduction, your title companymit may provide the form at settlement.

 These tax changes took effect October 1, 2022, unless otherwise noted, for the following tax types: